BergQuester/v8tr.github.io/_posts/2018-10-14-sticky-grid-collection-view.md

 let cellAttributes = allAttributes[row][column]
 ```

-In `layoutAttributesForElements(in:)` we iterate through the `allAttributes` array and pick attributes that fall within the specified rectangle.
+In `layoutAttributesForElements(in:)` we iterate through the `allAttributes` array and pick the ones that fall within the specified rectangle.

 This method is called very often and has huge influence over the performance.

-As an optimization measure, we pre-calculate the attributes and save them to `allAttributes`.
-The right place to setup attributes is `prepare()` which is called each time the collection view layout is invalidated.
+As an optimization measure, we pre-calculate the attributes and save them to the property.
+The right place to setup attributes is `prepare()` method which is called each time the collection view layout is invalidated.

 {% highlight swift linenos %}